Wombu/XModNN/README.md

   This file inherits all individual connections from the functional hierarchy and is used for renaming purposes for the evaluation of XModNN.
   rowwise: hierarchylevel,modulename,pathwayname(\t)hierarchylevel,modulename,pathwayname(\t)...

+5. XModNN_train.py
+  Adjust the hyperparameter for the used model within top the file.

+6. XModNN_eval.py
+  Select the directory of a trained model by adjusting the "path" variable

 For all required files we included a test dataset in data/logic which is based on a simple logical equation.
 This includes an artifical dataset, label, structure and hierarchy file to test XModNN.

-The output of XModNN from the sex predictions fomr the publication are included together with the best models in output/sex.
+The output of XModNN from the sex predictions from the publication are included together with the best models in output/sex.
 No original datasets or proband information can be found there.

 The file XModNN_train.py inherits an example training query for XModNN.
 The file XModNN_eval.py inherits the evaluation of the trained models.